 If you are a denture wearer, there may be times when you should consider using a denture adhesive.
-Dr. Jason Roe specializes in dentures and helps his patients feel comfortable.
+Our prosthodontists specialize in dentures and helps his patients feel comfortable.

 Here is a short guide that goes over when you should use adhesives, when you shouldn’t, and how to apply the cream.